FuzzyKala/NaviTrade/README.md

-# A stock price monitoring website, it's still developing........
+# This is an hobby project for stock monitoring.

 <p>
   <!-- iOS -->